LiDMaS: Architecture-Level Modeling of Fault-Tolerant Magic-State Injection in GKP Photonic Qubits: Conclusion

-Phase-boundary analysis further reveals clear threshold-like behavior, allowing us to identify the minimum squeezing requirements necessary to simultaneously achieve high success probability and high logical fidelity as a function of loss and code distance.
-These boundaries provide concrete quantitative guidance for the co-design of photonic hardware and fault-tolerant logical architectures.
+Phase-boundary analysis reveals threshold-like boundaries in the simulated regime, identifying the minimum squeezing required to simultaneously achieve high success probability and high logical fidelity as functions of loss and code distance.
+These boundaries provide quantitative guidance for the co-design of photonic hardware and fault-tolerant logical architectures.

-All simulations in this work were performed using a custom density-matrix-based simulator implemented directly in Python and NumPy.
-No external quantum simulation frameworks, such as PennyLane, were employed.
-This design choice was deliberate: the objective of this study is to isolate architectural and logical trade-offs using analytically motivated noise abstractions, rather than to model device-level continuous-variable dynamics.
-The resulting framework is lightweight, transparent, and readily extensible, making it well suited for rapid architectural exploration.

-Results clarify the relative importance of squeezing, loss, and code distance in photonic fault-tolerant quantum computing and provide a scalable modeling framework that complements more detailed device-level simulations.
-We anticipate that this approach will serve as a useful foundation for future studies bridging logical architecture design and experimental photonic platforms.
+All simulations are performed using a custom density-matrix-based simulator implemented directly in Python and NumPy.
+No external quantum simulation frameworks, such as PennyLane, are employed.
+The framework is lightweight, transparent, and readily extensible, supporting rapid architectural exploration.
+These results clarify the relative importance of squeezing, loss, and code distance in photonic fault-tolerant quantum computing and provide a scalable modeling foundation that complements, rather than replaces, detailed device-level simulations.